dc25/wsealug.net/index.md

 # You don't need to edit this file, it's empty on purpose.
 # Edit theme's home layout instead if you wanna make some changes
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
-layout: default
+layout: home
 title: Home
 ---
-Anyone who is interested in Linux and talking about it with your neighbors.
+This group is for anyone who is interested in Linux and talking about it with your neighbors.
 We have bi-weekly meet-ups and are currently meeting at the West Seattle & Fauntleroy YMCA.
-You can find out more information on our [meet-up](https://www.meetup.com/WSeaLUG/) page.
+You can find out more information on our [meet-up](https://www.meetup.com/WSeaLUG/) page or join us on our [slack channel](https://wsealug-slack-signup.herokuapp.com/).

 At each meeting we have a 30 minute demonstration of something GNU/Linux related.
 We are keeping track of these and suggestions on a